 The carrying amounts of cash at bank, receivables and trade and other payables approximate their fair values in view of the nature of these instruments or the relatively short period of time between the origination of the instruments and their expected realisation.
-The fair value of balances with related parties which are short term or repayable on demand is equivalent to their carrying amount.
 The fair value of non-current lease liability is non significantly different from its carrying amount.